Baqend/guide/src/topics/image-optimization/index.md

 ## What does it do?

-Baqend's automatic image optimization can **transcode** hosted images to the most efficient formats and even **rescale** them to just fit the requesting client’s screen:
+Baqend's automatic image optimization can **transcode** hosted images to the most efficient formats and even **rescale** them to just fit the requesting client’s screen and device pixel ratio (dpr):

 ![Baqend optimizes your images automatically and on-the-fly.](image-optimization.png)